gnif/LookingGlass/doc/faq.rst

 Audio
 -----

-Looking Glass does not handle audio at all, nor will it ever.
+Looking Glass does not support audio routing.
 The preferred solution is to pass through QEMU's audio to your host's audio system.

 Another popular solution is to use